Skip to main content

 Who Pays for and Maintains a Partition Fence?

-Local fence laws determine who is responsible for paying for and maintaining partition fences, so it is important to check your state and local ordinances.
-However, in most jurisdictions, both property owners must equally pay for and maintain a fence that runs on or close to a property line.
+Local fence laws determine who is responsible for paying for and maintaining partition fences.
+State laws can also affect cost-sharing.
+So, it's important to check your state and local ordinances.

-Unfortunately, the laws in many areas don't go much further beyond the rule that both property owners must pay for and maintain boundary fences equally, so it's up to the neighbors to work out details such as how much notice Neighbor A has to provide Neighbor B before erecting a fence, what kind of fence should be erected, or whether a fence is in both parties' budgets.
+Unfortunately, the laws in many areas don't go much further beyond the rule that both property owners must pay for and maintain boundary fences equally.
+So, it's up to the neighbors to work out details such as how much notice Neighbor A has to provide Neighbor B before erecting a fence, what kind of fence should be erected, or whether a fence is in both parties' budgets.

 If your home is located in a neighborhood with a homeowners association (HOA), the bylaws may provide guidance about fence maintenance or a mediation clause to resolve any disputes.
-Sometimes unfortunately, you and your neighbor may be left to sort out the details in small claims court.
+Sometimes, unfortunately, you and your neighbor may be left to sort out the details in small claims court.

 Mediation or an Attorney Can Help Resolve Disputes